 The stadium hosted its first football match in the year 1910 when it became a host to the Liverpool Football Team.
 The stadium also became a depot for the Second World War during the year 1936 and faced damage due to the bombing.
 After suffering all such dreads, the stadium was then transformed into an all-seater during the 1980s after the government’s demand for the conversion.
 Since then, Old Trafford had undergone various other expansions including the development of different stands, The Trophy Rooms, and other attractions that were added in the 1990s and 2000s.
 The Old Trafford tour makes visitors go to the memory lane.

 Old Trafford Tour to the Stadium: Theater of Dreams

 |The Old Trafford Stadium is popularly known as the Theater of Dreams and it is what its name signifies.
 This dream house is a perfect blend of the history of Manchester United.
 It is suggested for the visitors to reach the Stadium 1 hour prior to their Old Trafford tour time.

 Let’s take a look at the Key Highlights of the Theater of Dreams –

-The Munich Tunnel: This is the most breathtaking and an emotional gateway of the Old Trafford tour which will take you through the remembrance of the air crash incidence.
-There you get to see the clock with the time set as on the crash took place.
-The tunnel is surrounded with the memories of the players the country and club lost
+The Munich Tunnel: This is the most breathtaking and emotional gateway of the Old Trafford tour which will take you through the remembrance of the air crash incidence.
+There you get to see the clock with the time set as the crash took place.
+The tunnel is surrounded by the memories of the players the country and club lost

 Get Yourself Clicked with the latest trophy won and get your image developed on the spot for just 20 pounds.
 This will prove an important memory of the Old Trafford tour.